b10wf15h3d/b10wf15h3d.github.io/_posts/2022-04-20-My-OSCP-Story.md

 # Intro

-You haven't truly passed your OSCP certification until you've written even a brief blog post about it. **#ThisIsTheWay**
+You haven't truly passed your OSCP certification until you've written even a brief blog post about it.

 ![Desktop View](/assets/img/thisistheway.jpeg)